ajgassner/jira-pretty-board/README.md

 ## Development / Contributing

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+Please install NodeJS 8.x on your system and run `npm install` in the project root directory.
+Install Angular CLI too: `npm install -g @angular/cli`

-### First of all adapt the Jira config
+### Adapt the Jira config

 Edit `proxy.conf.json` and enter your Jira Cloud URL and the authentication credentials.